 One of the challenges I observed in the marine industry is the poor digital shift (web presence / marketing).
 As someone who’s passionate about the industry, it’s disheartening to see the lack of progress in this area.
-But what does this poor digital shift mean for the industry.
-One glaring issue is innovation.
+But what does this poor digital shift mean for the industry?
+And how do you introduce innovation in industries that rely heavily on word-of-mouth?

 The graph presented below provides an overview of the current digital baseline of the marine industry.
 This data was collected by personally reviewing the first 20 pages of Google search results for marine-related businesses along the entire coast of the United States.
 A total of 1,000 businesses were sampled, providing a glimpse into the current state of digital presence and marketing within the industry.

-Sample of 1,000 websites – I came up with these definitions
+Sample of 1,000 websites – I created these definitions

 0 – Although the business did not have a website, I was able to locate a profile on Facebook.